DmitriiDenisov/research_oversampling/README.md

 - [x] Implement another approach for Gamma distribution when there is probability to generate new point on the other side

+- [ ] Add cross-validation

+- [ ] Add loop over all datasets and creating resulting DataFrame

+- [ ] Debug code to check the quality improvement

+- [ ] Add realisation of SMOTE in order to compare

 ## Materials on SMOTE

 https://basegroup.ru/community/articles/imbalance-datasets